Relintai/pandemonium_engine_docs/development/compiling/compiling_for_uwp.md

    `ms_master` (default) branch.
 Keep it in a path without spaces to avoid problems.

+Note:
-.. note:: The ANGLE repo by Microsoft has been discontinued and the
+ The ANGLE repo by Microsoft has been discontinued and the
           `ms_master` branch has been cleared out.

           As a temporary workaround however, it is still possible to